allsensing-docs/docs/EN/README.md

 ---
 description: >-
-  The Allsensing technical documents provide a space for users to exercise their knowledge and creativity.
-Here, you can find comprehensive documents that offer basic information and specifications about the products.
+  The Allsensing technical documents provide basic information and application examples for their products.
 ---

 # Welcome